 Y habría sido en una pequeña casa de esta ciudad en la que se habría producido la Asunción a los cielos.

-El lugar exacto de dicha Asunción fue identificado, por revelación divina, por parte de la
+El lugar exacto de dicha Asunción fue identificado, por revelación divina, por parte de la German nun Ana Catalina Emmerick in the 19th century.

 En la actualidad, la Casa de la Virgen es un lugar de peregrinación, si bien hay otra versión que establece que la Asunción de la Virgen tuvo lugar en lo que hoy es la Abadía de la Dormición, en Jerusalén.